lucaslovercio/IVUSprocessing/README.md

 Supervised by Mariana del Fresno and Ignacio Larrabide

 ## Introduction
 This toolbox provides processing for 20 MHz IVUS images, particularly enhancement for lumen, vessel wall and sourrounding tissues (LoVercio2016), and classification of morphological structures (LoVercio2017).
-These are necessary steps for lumen-intima and media-adventicia segmentation.
+These are necessary steps for lumen-intima and media-adventicia segmentation (LoVercio2019).

-Lumen-intima and media-adventitia segmentation publication is under review.

 ## License